 It happens toward the end of the warm-up DJ set provided by DJ Pathaan, when he slips an unexpected ‘Changes’ into the decidedly drum-n-bassed-up playlist that had hitherto been slipping by largely unnoticed.
 An ovation, already.
 A sudden shower of respectful good time applause.
-Just for a record.
+Just because someone played a record.
 Before he’s even on stage.

 Bowie at the Barras though!
 Who’d have thought it?
 And who would have thought that it could have felt so suddenly, strangely important, as it did, standing in the queue outside.
 We’re 1972, we’re 1977, we’re 1981 and, good lord, how has this happened, we’re 1997, all at once.
 A rare, calm excitement slowly snakes through the line waiting at the doors.
 Where does it come from?

 It shouldn’t feel like this, not at all.
 And when last he played in the vicinity, at Glasgow’s SECC, it didn’t really feel like this.
-There was anticipation, sure, but of a muted sort, and a far-away show designed for the uncomfortable seats we’ve been trained to accept as our lot in life.
+There was anticipation, sure, but of a muted sort, and then a far-away show designed for the uncomfortable seats we’ve been trained to accept as our lot in life.
 But in having the Barrowland as his home for the evening, Bowie scores in advance – and the venue does too.
-Sometimes it can feel as if the Barras is trading on its reputation as Best Venue In the World; but, tonight, the place stirred itself; it was breathing again.
+Sometimes it can feel as if the Barras is trading on its reputation as Best Gig In The World; but, tonight, the place stirred itself; it was breathing again.
 An alchemy of sorts.

 As the band emerge to pick up the tail of the song in true Spiders-style, Bowie switches into what appears to be a formless, thin white plastic blues.
 He’s singing very quietly, almost to himself, something about being adrift on a ship on an open sea, with no-one to help (the song is “Driftin’,” the laidback Charles Brown tune, later set howling on fire by the great Little Walter, an unexpected glimpse of the young mod Bowie).
 Things falter, a hum of talk descends at the back of the crowd, builds, until people gradually begin to discern the half-recognised lyric and riff he’s started sneaking in…what is that?…It’s…it’s bloody hell… it’s ‘The Jean Genie!’